isfaidaznam/loan-repayment-prediction/README.md

 - no_open_accounts
 - public_records

-Below are the sample code snipet for the following method:
+Below is an example code snipet for the following method:
 ``` python
 def transform_nan_num(value):
     try: